simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 // 4) Set Tools Board to Teensy 3.2 (else it won't compile!)
 // 5) Set Tools USB type to MIDI

+# Instructions for running

+Use the Tools -> Serial Monitor to view the debug messages.